 Several things came up for me from reading this short review.
 The first point Thompson makes in his book is that the most popular articles on the internet are those that tell the readers about their favourite subject – themselves.

 In the context of this blog I’m guessing that most of you like reading it because, as people who love Glastonbury, who live here or visit, or even just identify strongly with the town, I’m essentially writing about you.
 I imagine you recognize yourselves in these posts.
 I recently posted my funny Glastonbury Town Map up again on the NFG facebook page, within a week it had been shared over 500 times and reached an audience of 60,000.
 Reading the comments many people ’recognized’ themselves on the map, or tagged friends or made suggestions for things I could add based on their own observations or experiences in the town.

 It’s funny because that map took me no time at all – I simply sat down (outside the Mocha Berry of course) and wrote down what I saw, then added a dollop of artistic license and a sprinkling of humour.
-(If you like the map you can, of course, buy it printed on a mug!)

 In his book Thompson examines the idea of things ‘going viral’ on the internet, apparently he dismisses this disease metaphor.
 Word of mouth isn’t that powerful after all and quality alone is not sufficient to ensure success.
 You actually need good marketing, or influential friends, or for real results, a celebrity ‘broadcast’.
 So, people want to read about themselves, but they are also interested in what celebrities are thinking, talking and nowadays, tweeting, about.